ZXSpectrumVault/Manuals/SpectrumPlus3Manual.md

     100 DATA BIN 00010100
     110 DATA BIN 00000000

-The POKE statement stores a number directly in a memory location, bypassing the mechanisms normally used by the BASIC.
-The opposite of POKE is PEEK, and this allows us to look at the contents of a memory location although it does not actually alter the contents themselves.
+The `POKE` statement stores a number directly in a memory location, bypassing the mechanisms normally used by the BASIC.
+The opposite of `POKE` is `PEEK`, and this allows us to look at the contents of a memory location although it does not actually alter the contents themselves.
-PEEK and POKE are described more fully in part 24 of this chapter.
+`PEEK` and `POKE` are described more fully in [part 24](#part24) of this chapter.

 After the user-defined graphics in the character set come the tokens.

-You will have noticed that we have not printed out the first 32 characters (codes 0 to 31) - these are control characters.
+You will have noticed that we have not printed out the first 32 characters (codes 0 to 31) - these are ***control characters***.
 They don't produce anything printable, but instead are used to control the screen display or some other function of the +3.

-(If you try to print control characters, the +3 displays '?' to show that it doesn't understand them.
-Control characters are described more fully in part 28 of this chapter.)
+(If you try to print control characters, the +3 displays `?` to show that it doesn't understand them.
+Control characters are described more fully in [part 28](#part28) of this chapter.)

 The three control characters that the screen display uses are 6, 8 and 13 (these will now be explained).
-On the whole, 'CHR$ 8' is the only one you are likely to find useful.
+On the whole, `CHR$ 8` is the only one you are likely to find useful.

-'CHR$ 6' prints spaces in exactly the same way as a comma does in a PRINT statement, for instance...
+`CHR$ 6` prints spaces in exactly the same way as a comma does in a `PRINT` statement, for instance...

     PRINT 1; CHR$ 6;2